 Metformin (1,1-dimethylbiguanide) is an orally administered drug, used as an insulin sensitizer in the treatment of type II diabetes (Nesti & Natali, 2017).
 Liver is the main site of metformins positive effects: metformin indirectly inhibits gluconeogenesis in the liver and reduces the concentration of glucose in blood.
-Oral dosing induces stronger and longer response than intravenous administration, since the gastrointestinal tract is an important target for metformin, affecting also liver via nervous system (Foretz and Viollet, 2015).
+Oral dosing induces stronger and longer response than intravenous administration, since the gastrointestinal tract is an important target for metformin, affecting also liver via nervous system (Foretz and Viollet, 2015; Yerevanian & Soukas, 2019).
 Metformin increases glucose uptake and anaerobic metabolism in the gut, leading to increased lactate concentration in the intestine and plasma.
 Metformin also increases GLP-1 plasma concentration and expression of GLP-1 receptors in the pancreas.
 Metformin does not affect hepatic uptake or oxidation of free fatty acids, or re-secretion in humans, as shown in a [11C]palmitate PET study (Gormsen et al., 2018).
 Metformin reduces absorption of bile acids in ileum, leading to increased bile acid pool within intestine; this may be one of the reasons for reduced blood cholesterol levels, and altered microbiome (McCreight et al., 2016).
 Metformin reduces blood pressure by increasing urinary Na+ excretion in the kidneys (Hashimoto et al., 2018).

 Metformin is a strong base and it is positively charged under physiological pH.
 Its uptake in the gut is mostly transporter-dependent, and saturable, affected by inhibitors and other substrates of the transporters.
 Metformin is a substrate (and competitive inhibitor) for several transporters, such as organic cation transporters (OCT1, OCT2, OCT3), plasma membrane monoamine transporter (PMAT), multidrug and toxin extrusion proteins (MATE1 and MATE2), serotonin transporter (SERT), choline transporter (CHT) (McCreight et al., 2016), OCTN1, and thiamine transporter THTR-2.
 Genetic polymorphism of transporter genes affect the pharmacokinetics and effects of metformin.
 OCT1 is expressed in the liver and gut.
 OCT2 is expressed mainly in the kidneys, and with MATE1 is responsible for the excretion of metformin into urine.
 OCT3 is expressed in most tissues including intestine, but is the most important of OCTs in the skeletal muscle and adipose tissue, and salivary glands.
 PMAT is found mainly in the central nervous system but also in the intestine.
+Metformin can pass the blood-brain barrier (Moreira, 2014).
 Serotonergic signalling and the role of SERT is important in the regulation of gastrointestinal physiology.

 Metformin does not metabolize in humans or animals, and is excreted in the bile and urine.
 Renal excretion is the main elimination pathway, because of reuptake of metformin in the intestine.
 In experimental rodent models orally administrated metformin accumulates in the mucosa of the small intestine in concentrations up to 300 times higher than in plasma (Tucker et al., 1981; Wilcock and Bailey, 1994).